 Special guardians or the child are able to seek assistance from the Department’s permanency support team throughout the life of the order.
 This support team will be available to assist with advice and, if necessary, upon assessing the needs of the special guardian and child, to consider whether additional social services are required.

 The Department may, under s.66 of the Act, provide the child and special guardian with any social services that are considered appropriate.
-Child protection workers should refer to Chapter 1: Case Planning for further details.
+Child protection workers should refer to Chapter 1: Case Allocations, Management, Transfer, Requests for Co-Working Services, and Case Closure for further details.

 The aim of these supports will be to prevent the child coming back into care.

 Revocation of a protection order (special guardianship)

 Any party to the initial proceedings may apply to the Court for the revocation of a SGO.
 Following this application, the Court can decide to keep the original order, end the order, or make a different protection order for the child.